 The ESG Investment Committee informs the firm's approach under the Policy and ESG considerations of the firm's investment process.
-It consists of the Head of Responsible Investment, investment managers representing all products and services, and research analysts, and is chaired by the Chief Investment Officer (CIO).
+It consists of the Responsible Investment team, investment managers representing all products and services, and research analysts, and is chaired by the Head of Responsible Investment.

-The Policy and associated activities are reviewed by Close Brothers Asset Management's (CBAM) Investment Review Committee which is chaired by the CIO.
+The Policy and associated activities are reviewed by Close Brothers Asset Management's (CBAM) Investment Review Committee which is chaired by the Chief Investment Officer (CIO).
 The Policy is reviewed at least annually and updated as necessary.

-We view the integration of ESG factors within the investment process to be an evolving, iterative process that we, alongside the wider industry, intend to refine and evolve as our understanding of ESG considerations and their impacts on the value of investments grows.
+We view the integration of ESG factors within the investment process to be an evolving, iterative process that we, alongside the wider industry, intend to refine and develop as our understanding of ESG considerations and their impacts on the value of investments grows.